-I’ve seen this recipe in a variety of church cookbooks, so this seems to be “THE” old fashioned recipe for rhubarb bars.
+I’ve seen this recipe in a variety of church cookbooks, so this seems to be “THE” old fashioned rhubarb bar recipe.
 They are also known as Rhubarb Dream Bars.

 Jump to: